Burton Abbott

 Burton Wilbur Abbott (February 8, 1928 - March 15, 1957) was an American man who was convicted of the rape and murder of 14-year-old Stephanie Bryan in Berkeley, California.

-Abbott's wife discovered the evidence in their home's basement and Stephanie's body was found buried near the Abbott family's cabin.
+Abbott's wife discovered evidence of Abbott’s crimes in their home's basement.
+Stephanie's body was found buried near the Abbott family's cabin.
 On January 25, 1956, he was sentenced to death in California's gas chamber.
 On March 15, 1957, a (second) one-hour stay of execution from the governor of California was communicated to the prison moments too late to halt his execution.

 The case is sometimes cited when discussing the appropriateness of condemning a person based on circumstantial evidence alone.
 However, "most criminal convictions are based on circumstantial evidence, although it must be adequate to meet established standards of proof."

 Background

 Burton Abbott, called Bud by his family, was the younger of two sons to Harold Mark Abbott Sr. and Elsie Belle Moore.
 Abbott served in the U.S. Army for 14 months until he was honorably discharged after contracting tuberculosis and having half of a lung surgically removed.
 At the time of the crime, Abbott was an accountant student at University of California at Berkeley since 1953.